-A mere two weeks after receiving his "Recommend" grade through the Writers Workshop, Micah was introduced by Script Pipeline to a high-level industry contact, and was quickly signed based on his spec The Merc List.
+Only two weeks after receiving his "Recommend" grade through the Writers Workshop, Micah was introduced by Script Pipeline to a high-level manager and was quickly signed based on his spec The Merc List.
 The script was optioned by Jason Blum and Steven Schneider, producers of Paranormal Activity.

-Brian Watanabe's Script Produced, Galifianakis, Barkin, and Rhames Star
+Brian Watanabe's Script Produced - Zach Galifianakis, Adam Scott Star

 After Brian Watanabe sent in his action/comedy script for review and received an instant "Recommend," Script Pipeline owner/producer Chad Clough took the project to Sean McKittrick and Darko Entertainment (Donnie Darko).
 A few years of development followed, and the script was produced and released in 2010, featuring Zach Galifianakis (The Hangover), Emilie de Ravin (Lost), Maggie Q (Nikita), Ving Rhames, Adam Scott (Parks and Recreation), Ellen Barkin, Rob Corrdry, and an ensemble cast.

-Although the original version of the script is different from the final film, Brian solidified his career as a screenwriter thanks to the project.
+Although the original version of the script differed from the final film, Brian solidified his career as a screenwriter thanks to the project.
 He's currently with Kersey Management and Gersh for agency representation.
-Another of his specs in in development.
+Several of his specs are in development.

 Writer/Director Mark Mahon received global praise for his feature Strength and Honour, including an interview on The Today Show and exclusive screenings worldwide, snagging top honours at multiple festivals.
-The film gained so much buzz, a sequel based in Los Angeles is currently in the works.
 Script Pipeline readers played a crucial role in helping Mark develop multiple drafts of the screenplay.

-Since the launch of the Writers Workshop, Script Pipeline has taken the process of selecting readers extremely seriously.
-As such, we employ a very small, close-knit group of trusted and experienced analysts.
-Many are active writers themselves, and all share an intimate knowledge of story structure and that crucial balance between creativity and marketability.
+Since the launch of the Writers Workshop, Script Pipeline has made the process of selecting readers a top priority.
+As such, we employ a very small, close-knit group of trusted and experienced analysts that have been with the company at least five years.
+Many are active writers themselves, and all share an intimate knowledge of story structure and the crucial balance between creativity and marketability.

 If you are interested in becoming a Script Pipeline reader, please be aware that we have the following minimum requirements:

-• At least 3+ total years reading for a studio, major or mid-major production company, agency, or management company, including readers who are current or former development execs
+• At least 5+ total years reading for a studio, major or mid-major production company, agency, or management company, including current or former development execs

 • A firm understanding of all genres related to film